 While this is not the kind of music that's likely to disappear and be replaced by something more up to date, every one of these fugues, whether paired or unpaired with another work, took only a few days to compose using the system for fugue writing described on this web site [See blog, Ten Steps].

 It will help to download and print a hard copy of the G Major Fugue from Op.
 20 as this narrative on how this music was put together proceeds; the writing of the Introduction paired with it is described in a separate posting [See blog, Getting Started With Writing, Part XXIV]:

 Fugue subjects in 4/4 (common) time like this one can be regularly 2, 4, 6, or 8 bars in length, but the length of this subject, which occupies an odd number (5) of bars, is irregular in length; it enters first in the tenor voice in the home key and is answered in the alto in the dominant key.

-Here the opening statement of the subject, being on the 1st scale degree, has an answer which follows on the 5th degree, as expected from the rules of common practice [See blog, Getting Started With Writing, Part XX].
+Here the opening statement of the subject, starting on the 1st scale degree, has a real answer which follows in the dominant on the 5th degree, as expected from the rules of common practice [See blog, Getting Started With Writing, Part XX].

 This is followed by a short modulating interlude of 4 bars which brings about a smooth return to the home key in anticipation of the 3rd entry.

 Technically, in passages in only 2 parts, we do not have harmony; with the addition of a 3rd note to an interval, or with the addition of a 3rd melodic line to 2 other lines, we have harmony; when there are only 2 notes sounding together, we have an interval, not a chord; when we have an interval, or there are only 2 melodic lines sounding together, the harmony is implied.